Privacy in the Age of Digital Identity

 This shift toward user-controlled data is manifesting in several key innovations:

-Verifiable Credentials: Digital certificates that confirm specific attributes (age, education, employment, etc.) without exposing underlying personal data.
+Verifiable Credentials: Digital certificates that confirm specific attributes (age, membership status, eligibility for a discount) without exposing underlying personal data.
 These credentials can be issued by trusted authorities but remain under user control.

-The most significant shift in Web3 privacy is that users no longer have to choose between personalization and privacy.
-With zero-knowledge proofs and verifiable credentials, you can receive tailored experiences without exposing your underlying data.
+The most significant shift in modern privacy is that users no longer have to choose between personalization and privacy.
+With verifiable credentials and on-device personalization, you can receive tailored experiences without exposing your underlying data.
 It’s personalization with privacy by design.

 Security Consultant